umbertozanovello/OpenStandard-CoilID/README.md

 The read process, including verification of data integrity, is described in the flowchart above.
 When the RF coil is connected, the scanner scans the I<sup>2</sup>C bus at the default address (0x50) looking for the EEPROM.
 If detected, the first 4 bytes are decoded to assess the document length.
 The remaining bytes are read and checked against the checksum.
 If the check is passed, the binary data are decoded in a human readable format and made available to the scan control software.

-## Available Drivers
+## Available Implementations

-The standard provides different drivers to read/write from/to an I<sup>2</sup>C EEPROM.
+The standard provides implementations to read/write from/to an I<sup>2</sup>C EEPROM in different languages and with different masters.
+Scripts and documention are contained in the relevant folders.

 ## Licenses